 Exams: There will be three (3) midterms and a final exam given in the course.
 All exams will be comprehensive and students should expect to be asked about all material leading up to that exam.
 The midterms will be taken in-class.
-New material may be covered on exam days, but it will NOT appear on that exam.
+No new material will be covered on exam days.
 No cell phones will be allowed at all at a student's desk during the exam.
 Calculators will be allowed (except possibly on the first exam), but only the calculators stated above or inferior models.
 Further instruction will be given on exam days.